 - i.
-Māori survivors, including tāngata Turi Māori, tāngata kāpō Māori, whānau hauā Māori, tāngata whaikaha Māori and tangata whaiaora Māori often experienced disconnection and isolation from their whānau, hapū, iwi and whenua, and their ability to access and participate in te ao Māori.
+Māori survivors, including tangata Turi Māori, tangata kāpō Māori, whānau hauā Māori, tāngata whaikaha Māori and tangata whaiaora Māori often experienced disconnection and isolation from their whānau, hapū, iwi and whenua, and their ability to access and participate in te ao Māori.
 This disconnected them from their tūrangawaewae, causing many to feel a deep sense of whakamā and isolation.
 This disconnection and the ongoing impacts of colonisation and urbanisation, compounded the impacts of the abuse and neglect they suffered.
 These impacts were felt intergenerationally, particular by survivors' children and grandchildren, and collectively by hapū and iwi. - j.
 The intergenerational impact of abuse and neglect has been experienced by their children, grandchildren, whānau and future generations.
 The impacts have also affected their support networks, hapū, iwi and communities. - k.
 Some whānau, support networks, hapū, iwi or communities of survivors experienced guilt and regret for the harm experienced by their loved-ones while they were in care. - I. Whānau, hapū and iwi were deprived of exercising tino rangatiratanga over kāinga (home) by caring for and nurturing the next generation. - m.
 For tamariki, rangatahi and pakeke Māori, the impacts of abuse and neglect in care caused a disruption to the collective ability of Māori to live as Māori and to participate and contribute to Māori social, cultural and political life within whānau, hapū and iwi.
 There has been a loss of members to transfer cultural practices, tikanga, te reo and mātauranga Māori which also has inter-generational impacts, a loss of potential leadership to sit on taumata or on the paepae and is a transgression of whakapapa. - n.
 Often when children, young people and adults in care returned home reintegration was difficult, or never achieved.
 Some people were never able to return or have any ongoing connection with their whānau, support networks, hapū, iwi or communities. - o.
-Deaf, disabled, and mentally distressed survivors, including tāngata Turi Māori, tāngata kāpō Māori, whānau hauā Māori, tāngata whaikaha Māori and tangata whaiaora Māori experienced ongoing daily discrimination which further impacted their lives, led to invisibility and sometimes limited or restricted their ability to leave care. - p.
-Pacific survivors often experienced a loss of connection to their kainga (family), culture, language and cultural identity.
+Deaf, disabled, and mentally distressed survivors, including tangata Turi Māori, tangata kāpō Māori, whānau hauā Māori, tāngata whaikaha Māori and tangata whaiaora Māori experienced ongoing daily discrimination which further impacted their lives, led to invisibility and sometimes limited or restricted their ability to leave care. - p.
+Pacific survivors often experienced a loss of connection to their kainga, culture, language and cultural identity.
 This breached the vā, resulting in trauma that has been carried from generation to generation.

 - q.
 The lack of acknowledgement or apology from those in power creates further trauma for survivors.
 Where acknowledgements have been made, they were often too little and too late. - r.
 Abuse and neglect, and the ongoing associated intergenerational harm and trauma, have contributed to social inequities. - s.
-The average lifetime cost to the survivor of the loss of enjoyment of things that New Zealanders think are normal day-to-day activities was estimated in 2019 to be approximately \$673,000, which is almost 80 percent of the estimated lifetime costs of abuse per survivor of \$857,000. - t.
-Based on the estimated number of people abused and neglected in care between 1950 and 2019, the total cost is estimated to be between \$97.5 billion and \$219 billion.
-Of this the smallest proportion, estimated to be approximately at \$47.1 billion, is borne by the taxpayers of New Zealand.
-The largest cost, estimated to be approximately \$172 billion, is borne by survivors.
+The average lifetime cost to the survivor of the loss of enjoyment of things that New Zealanders think are day-to-day activities is estimated to be approximately \$857,000. - t.
+Based on the estimated number of people abused and neglected in care between 1950 and 2019, the total cost is estimated to be between \$96 billion and \$217 billion, of which the smallest proportion is paid by the taxpayers of New Zealand, is up to \$46.7 billion.
+The largest cost, estimated up to \$172 billion, is borne by survivors.